 Very carefully saw off the top half inch which should create a lid revealing a 1-2 inch hole with the white inner meat exposed.
 When halfway into cutting off the lid, turn the coconut so that the lid faces upward, to keep the coconut water from spilling out.

-Coconut milk kefir is a bit thinner than yogurt and can be drunk plain or used in smoothies, parfaits, or desserts.
+We do admit, coconut milk kefir is a bit thinner than yogurt.
+You can drink it plain or use it in smoothies, parfaits, or desserts.

-Finally, you can make non-dairy yogurt using coconut milk and a variety of starter cultures.
-Non-dairy milk requires a thickener to set into a spoonable yogurt.
+You can make non-dairy yogurt using coconut milk and a Vegan Yogurt Starer Culture.
+Non-dairy milk will require a thickener to set into a spoonable yogurt.
 Try these recipes to get started, or choose a thickener that works for you: